Doriandarko/claude-engineer/readme.md

 ## 🚀 Usage

-Run the main script to start the Claude Engineer interface:
+Run the `run.bat` batch script to automatically install all dependencies and then start the Claude Engineer interface:

 ```
-python main.py
+run.bat
 ```

 Once started, you can interact with Claude Engineer by typing your queries or commands.
 Some example interactions: